 In those days, Bibles were inaccessible.
-Each town was given one Bible, a large Bible chained to a pulpit for the town to use, however, common people could not make use of the Word of God because the Catholic Church only allowed Scriptures to be produced in Latin and common men and women could not read Latin.
-As a matter of fact, it was illegal for Bibles to be translated in any language other than Latin, meaning that normal towns people were forced to rely on what Priests told them.
-This is how the Pope kept so much power throughout Europe.
-He did not want anyone challenging his teachings, but ultimately did not want anyone to challenge his authority and power.
+Each town was given one, large Bible chained to a pulpit for the town to use.
+However, common people could not make use of the Word of God, because the Catholic Church only allowed the Scriptures to be produced in Latin, which common men and women could not read.
+As a matter of fact, it was illegal for Bibles to be translated in any language other than Latin, forcing thel town’s people to rely on what the Priests told them.
+That was how the Pope kept so much power throughout Europe.
+He did not want anyone challenging his teachings, but ultimately, he did not want anyone challenging his authority and power.

-The Pope claimed the money was going toward wars being fought in the name of the Church, yet in reality, the money went toward constructing St. Peter’s Church in Rome and collecting even more expensive art and artifacts for the Pope.
-A man by the name of John Tetzel was commissioned by the Pope himself to go from town to town selling these certificates to the poor.
+The Pope claimed the money was going toward wars being fought in the name of the Church.
+Yet in reality, the money went toward constructing St. Peter’s Church in Rome and collecting expensive art and artifacts for the Pope.
+A man named John Tetzel was commissioned by the Pope himself to go from town to town selling these certificates to the poor.
 When he came to the towns near Wittenberg, Germany, Luther’s people began going and purchasing these certificates though they were poor farmers.
 This outraged the righteous soul of Martin Luther!

 The 95 Theses

 The purpose of Luther’s 95 Theses, or 95 challenges to the Catholic Church, was to address the abuse of power within the Church.
 Oddly enough, Luther loved the Church and never wanted to see it split.
-Yet as we look back 500 years later, it is evident that God was leading a man like Martin Luther to bring about permanent Church.
+Yet as we look back 500 years, it is evident that God was leading a man like Martin Luther to bring about the permanent Church.

 Diet of Worms – 1521